TrentBrown/weave-into-mesos/README.md

     make

-After you've done this once, subsequent deploys can be done with:
+After you've done this once, subsequent installation runs can be done with:

-    make deploy
+    make install

 ### TODO

 - Fix problem with setting the Docker proxy socket.
 - Add the remaining configuration options to the deployment target.
 - Test against a vanilla (non-DCOS) Mesos installation.
+- Automated tests

 ### Output from _make help_: